paulkarpenko/us-code-ui/uscode/title-19-customs-duties/chapter-010-customs-service.md

 <a id="section-2076"></a>
 ## § 2076.
 Advances in foreign countries

 Section 3648 of the Revised Statutes ([31 U.S.C.
-529](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section529&num=0&edition=prelim)) 11 See References in Text note below. shall not apply to payments made for the Bureau of Customs 22 See Change of Name note below. in foreign countries.
+529b](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section529b&num=0&edition=prelim)) 11 See References in Text note below. shall not apply to payments made for the Bureau of Customs 22 See Change of Name note below. in foreign countries.

 ### Statutory Notes

 #### References in Text
-Section 3648 of the Revised Statutes, referred to in text, was classified to section 529 of former Title 31, Money and Finance, and subsequently repealed and restated as section 3324(a), (b) of Title 31 by Pub.
+Section 3648 of the Revised Statutes, referred to in text, was classified to section 529 (not 529b) of former Title 31, Money and Finance, and subsequently repealed and restated as section 3324(a), (b) of Title 31 by Pub.
 L. 97–258, §§ 1, 5(b), Sept.
 13, 1982, 96 Stat.
 950, 1068.

 #### Codification
 Section was formerly classified to [section 529b of Title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section529b&num=0&edition=prelim) prior to the general revision and enactment of Title 31, Money and Finance, by Pub.
 L. 97–258, § 1, Sept.
 13, 1982, 96 Stat.
 877.

+#### Transfer of Functions
+For transfer of functions, personnel, assets, and liabilities of the United States Customs Service of the Department of the Treasury, including functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 203(1), 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).
+For establishment of U.S. Customs and Border Protection in the Department of Homeland Security, treated as if included in Pub.
+L. 107–296 as of Nov.
+25, 2002, see [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim), as amended generally by Pub.
+L. 114–125, and section 802(b) of Pub.
+L. 114–125, set out as a note under [section 211 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section211&num=0&edition=prelim).

 #### Similar Provisions
 Section is from Treasury Department Appropriation Act, 1939.
 Similar provisions were contained in the following appropriation acts: